SFDO-Tooling/CumulusCI/cli/README.md

                          is a slight delay in copying newly uploaded packages.
                          Defaults to 3
       --help             Show this message and exit.

+cumulusci ci apextestsdb_upload --help

+    Detected build information: {}
+    Usage: cumulusci ci apextestsdb_upload [OPTIONS] EXECUTION_NAME
+                                           RESULTS_FILE_URL

+      Upload a test_results.json file to the ApexTestsDB web application for analysis.
+NOTE: This does not currently work with local files.
+You will have to upload the file to an internet accessible web server and provide the path.

+    Options:
+      --repo-url TEXT       Set to override the repository url for the report --branch TEXT         Set to override the branch for the report --commit TEXT         Set to override the commit sha for the report --execution-url TEXT  Set to provide a link back to execution results --environment TEXT    Set a custom name for the build environment --help                Show this message and exit.

 cumulusci ci next_step --help